 Deadly.
 Freakin’.
 Eye contact.

-‘Guinevra’ did exactly that.
+That’s the move Guinevra pulled.
 Then she looked away, unimpressed, and resumed her gold panning.

 So that’s one of my Hong Kong stories.
 If you’ve any stories you feel like sharing, leave a comment below or get in touch with me directly via the footer link.
 Have a grand day, and may your adventures in Hong Kong have happier endings than mine!